alandefreitas/small/README.md

 that contain just a few elements.
 Small containers usually try to use the stack before dynamically allocating memory and try to represent associative containers with stack arrays, unless these sets are very large.

-Although many compilers support small string optimization (SSO) already, this library will ensure all strings support SOO, custom inline sizes, and unicode.
+Although many compilers support small string optimization (SSO) already, this library will ensure all strings support SOO, custom inline sizes, relocation, and unicode.

 ## Vectors